The Island Highland Gathering – from small beginnings!

 The 2021 Gathering is being held at a new venue, IOW Steam Railway, In the autumn of 2018 the entire 10 mile trip of the Wight Steam Railway was accredited museum status by Arts Council, England, meaning the entire Railway is a working museum.
 Within the railway shop itself there is a small artefacts gallery for visitors to enjoy.

 .Red Funnel ferries kindly sponsor the event and transport all the pipers over from the mainland

 The event has grown now and in 2021 we have 5 pipe bands from across the Country, the Island Medina Marching Band and the 42nd Black Watch of foot, re-enactment group.
 We have Scottish and Irish dancers as well as a pipe and drum competition.
-The event has been opened by the Lord Lieutenant.
-Maj General Martin White for many years.
+The event has been opened by the Chieftain.
 In 2019 we have 5 mainland Pipe and Drum Bands also the Islands own Medina Marching Band.
-We have Island Scottish Dancers including Shamrock and Thistle, IOW Scottish Dancers and Lynnette Baileys Academy of Irish Dance.
+We have Island Scottish Dancers, IOW Scottish Dancers.
 From the mainland we are lucky the have The White Rose Highland Dancers.

 There will be Scottish food, whisky tasting, BBQ, Bar, Tea and Cakes and lots of Island craft stall, and a display of Classic Cars.

 One of the highlights of the day has been the Highland games, this involves tossing a few cabers and hurling some Haggis as well as a few other exciting challenges.